marekkaczkowski/Touch-Bar-iStats/README.md

 ## How to install

 1. Install [BetterTouchTool](https://www.boastr.net/)
-2. Install [iStats](https://github.com/Chris911/iStats) ruby gem with `sudo gem install iStats` (you can use macOS embedded ruby, `rbenv` or `rvm`)
+2. Install [iStats ruby gem](https://github.com/Chris911/iStats) with `sudo gem install iStats` (you can use macOS embedded ruby, `rbenv` or `rvm`)
 3. Pull this repo contents
-4. Open BetterTouchTool/Preferences/Touch Bar and import `JSON` files
+4. Open BetterTouchTool/Configuration/Touch Bar and import bttpreset files

 Gauges will turn red when a safe temperature is exceeded:
 * CPU >75°C | 30s